vrtmrz/obsidian-livesync/docs/quick_setup.md

 > [!TIP]
 > What is the setup URI?
 Why is it required?
-> The setup URI is the encrypted representation of Self-hosted LiveSync configuration as a URI.
+> The setup URI is the encrypted representation of Self-Hosted LiveSync configuration as a URI.
 This starts `obsidian://setuplivesync?settings=`.
 This is encrypted with a passphrase, so that it can be shared relatively securely between devices.
 It is a bit long, but it is one line.
 This allows a series of settings to be set at once without any inconsistencies.
 >
 > If you have configured the remote database by [Automated setup on Fly.io](./setup_flyio.md#a-very-automated-setup) or [set up your server with the tool](./setup_own_server.md#1-generate-the-setup-uri-on-a-desktop-device-or-server), **you should have one of them**